-Our management has reviewed the results of operations for the period of time from our year end December 31, 2018 through April 29, 2019, the date the financial statements were available to be issued, and have determined that no adjustments are necessary to the amounts reported in the accompanying financial statements nor have any subsequent events occurred, the nature of which would require disclosure.
+Management has reviewed the results of operations for the period of time from our year end December 31, 2019 through April 20, 2020, the date our financial statements were available to be issued, and have determined that no adjustments are necessary to the amounts reported in the accompanying financial statements.
+However, as a result of the spread of COVID-19 coronavirus, economic uncertainties have arisen which are likely to negatively impact contribution revenue, fundraising events, and overseas monitoring visits.
+The related financial impact and duration of such conditions cannot be reasonably estimated at this time.